magpylib/magpylib/README.md

 ---

 ### What is magpylib ?
-- Python package for calculating magnetic fields of magnets, currents and moments (sources).
+- Python package for calculating static magnetic fields of magnets, currents and other sources.
-- Provides convenient methods to generate, geometrically manipulate, group and vizualize assemblies of sources.
-- The magnetic fields are determined from underlying (semi-analytical) solutions which results in fast computation times and requires little computation power.
+- The fields are computed using analytical solutions

+    - very fast (fully vectorized)
+    - limited geometries (and superpositions thereof)
+    - no material response

+- The field computation is coupled to a geometry interface (position, orientation, paths) which makes it convenient to determine relative motion between sources and observers.

 <p align="center">
     <img align='center' src=docs/_static/images/index/sourceFundamentals.png height="250">